Simon Peter Kamomoe: Bishop

 On 13 February 2024 Pope Francis appointed him auxiliary bishop of the archdiocese of Nairobi, Kenya.
 He was contemporaneously appointed Titular Bishop of Thubunae in Numidia.
 He was consecrated bishop and installed by Archbishop Hubertus Matheus Maria van Megen, Titular Archbishop of Novaliciana and Papal Nuncio, assisted by Archbishop Philip Arnold Subira Anyolo, Archbishop of Nairobi and Bishop David Kamau Ng'ang'a, Titular Bishop of Oëa and Auxiliary Bishop of Nairobi.

 Also consecrated at the same place on the same date was Bishop Wallace Ng'ang'a Gachihi, Titular Bishop of Thucca in Mauretania.
 He served as Auxiliary Bishop of Nairobi from 13 February 2024 until 15 August 2024 when he was appointed Bishop of the Military Ordinariate of Kenya.

 On 5 July 2025, The Holy Father transferred Bishop Simon Peter Kamomoe from Nairobi to Wote, a suffragan diocese, to serve as auxiliary bishop there.
 He is expected to work with the local ordinary, Bishop Paul Kariuki Njiru, who is reported to have suffered a stroke in 2024.
 He has been unable to speak since then.
 On 21 September 2025, The Holy Father appointed him Apostolic Administrator of the Diocese of Wote, taking over from Bishop Norman King'oo Wambua of the neighboring Roman Catholic Diocese of Machakos.

+On 14 May 2026, Pope Leo XIV appointed him bishop of Wote, succeeding Bishop Paul Kariuki Njiru, the previous local ordinary, who resigned on 25 March 2026.